oconnor663/jacko.io/posts/async_futures.md

 }
 ```

-This works, but we still have the "busy loop" problem from above.
-Before we fix
+This works!
+Though we still have the "busy loop" problem from above.
+But before
-that, we need to make another important mistake:
+we fix that, we need to make another important mistake:

 Since this version of our main loop[^event_loop] never stops polling, and since
-our `Waker` does nothing, you might wonder whether calling `wake` in
+our `Waker` does nothing, you might wonder whether invoking the `Waker` in
 `Sleep::poll` actually matters.
 Surprisingly, it does matter.
-If we delete it,
+If we delete that
-[things appear to work at first][loop_forever_10].
-But when we bump the number
+line, [things appear to work at first][loop_forever_10].
+But when we bump the
-of jobs from ten to a hundred, [our futures never wake up][loop_forever_100].
+number of jobs from ten to a hundred, [our futures never wake
-What we're seeing is that, even though _our_ `Waker` does nothing, there are
+up][loop_forever_100].
+What we're seeing is that, even though _our_ `Waker`
-_other_ `Waker`s hidden in our program.
-When [`futures::future::JoinAll`] has
+does nothing, there are _other_ `Waker`s hidden in our program.
+When
-many child futures,[^cutoff] it creates its own `Waker`s internally, which lets
+[`futures::future::JoinAll`] has many child futures,[^cutoff] it creates its
-it avoid polling children that haven't asked for a wakeup.
-That's more
+own `Waker`s internally, which lets it avoid polling children that haven't
-efficient than polling all of them every time, but it also means that children
+asked for a wakeup.
+That's more efficient than polling all of them every time,
-who never invoke their own `Waker` will never get polled again.
-This sort of
+but it also means that children who never invoke their own `Waker` will never
-thing is why a `Pending` future must _always_ arrange to invoke its
+get polled again.
+This sort of thing is why a `Pending` future must _always_
-waker.[^pending]
+arrange to invoke its `Waker`.[^pending]

-[^event_loop]: This is often called an "event loop", but right now all we have
+[^event_loop]: This sort of thing often called an "event loop", but right now
-    is sleeps, and those aren't really events.
-We'll build a proper event loop
+    all we have is sleeps, and those aren't really events.
+We'll build a proper
-    in [Part Three].
+    event loop in [Part Three].

 [loop_forever_10]: playground://async_playground/loop_forever_10.rs
 [loop_forever_100]: playground://async_playground/loop_forever_100.rs